 What we tend to see over and over again for colocation services is that Twitter and LinkedIn seem to be the go-to channels.

-All of this needs to be validated though because your buyer personas may be a little – or even a lot -- different.
+However, all of this needs to be validated because your buyer personas may be a little – or even a lot- different.

 And even within some of those go-to channels, the slices, the topics, the strategies, the themes, the groups you go after, and the hashtags you go after are going to be completely different.

-Also don’t overlook that with the rise of multimedia content and video content that YouTube and SlideShare can be enormously powerful.
+Also, don’t overlook that with the rise of multimedia content and video content, YouTube and SlideShare can be enormously powerful.

 Validate Assumptions with Buyer Persona Research